minhkhuong2404/badmintonBookingApp/databasetestcase2.md

 Test Case ID | Test Description |
 ------------ | ---------------- |
-CB-007 | have pending booking |
+CB-007 | Player has pending booking in past |
-CB-008 | no more than 3 bookings |
+CB-008 | Player can book no more than 3 bookings |
-CB-109 | Customer not existed. |
+CB-109 | Customer does not existed |
-CB-110 | Court not existed. |
+CB-110 | Court does not existed |
-CB-111 | Court & Customer not existed |
+CB-111 | Court & Customer do not existed |